StockerMC/discord.py_fork/docs/cogs.rst

 - Cogs are then registered with the :meth:`.Bot.add_cog` call.
 - Cogs are subsequently removed with the :meth:`.Bot.remove_cog` call.

-It should be noted that cogs are typically used alongside with :ref:`ext_commands_extensions`.
+It should be noted that cogs are typically used alongside with :ref:`extensions`.

 Quick Example
 ---------------